 One of the best things about sharing your life with a dog is always having a buddy available for hiking!
-Not only is it great exercise for both you and your dog, but more and more evidence is showing being in nature can be therapeutic.
-Hiking can improve the bond between you and your dog, stimulate your dog's brain with pleanty of sites and smells, and get you into the best backdrops for that social media post.
+Not only is it great exercise for you and your dog, but evidence is showing being in nature can be therapeutic.
+Hiking can improve the bond between you and your dog, stimulate your dog's brain with plenty of sites and smells, and get you into the best backdrops for that social media post.

 But getting started can seem daunting: what gear do I need?
 Will my pet be safe?
 What about biting insects like ticks?
 Let our 12 steps to hiking with your dog get you started.

 1. Hike in You & Your Dog's Comfort Level

 Make sure you’re both in shape for your planned hike.
 The first hike of the season probably shouldn’t be 10 miles, uphill both ways!
 Your dog will follow you anywhere, but they can’t tell you when they're getting tired or if their paws are sore.
 Start with shorter treks to help your pal prepare for more strenuous activities.

 2. Follow the Rules & Regulations

 Be aware of the rules and regulations in your hiking area.
 They are there to protect you, your dog, the wildlife, and other hikers.
 Some places are safe for off-leash hiking, but this is not the case everywhere, so please be considerate.

 Most parks have informational Websites that can help you be prepared with park & trail rules before you leave home.
 You can use these helpful links to find information on National and State Parks in your area.